-- Always lock the door where you live, even when leaving for a short period of time. - · Always lock your car, your bike and other valuables. - When you return to your car, have the key ready to open the door. - Never prop open exterior doors to residential areas.
+- Always lock the door where you live, even when leaving for a short period of time. - · Always lock your car, your bike and other valuables. - When you return to your car, have the key ready to open the door. - · Never prop open exterior doors.